strayMat/causal-ml-course/slides/flexible_models.typ

   #outline(depth: 1)
 ]

-#new-section-slide("Model evaluation and selection with cross-validation")
+//#new-section-slide("Model evaluation and selection with cross-validation") = Model evaluation and selection with cross-validation

 #slide(title: "A closer look at model evaluation: Wage example")[
   == Example with the Wage dataset